-The Center for Venous and Lymphatic Medicine is located at the GHS Vascular Health Alliance at the Patewood Medical Campus.
+The Center for Vein and Lymphatic Medicine is located at the Vascular Health Alliance at the Patewood Medical Campus.

 Our Institute is affiliated with the Vascular Health Alliance, a not-for-profit organization created to standardize patient care around evidence-based protocols for treatment.
 No matter which physician you see from this collaborative team of top vascular surgeons and vascular medicine specialists, you’ll receive a consistent, standardized level of treatment deemed the best practice in the vascular world.

 Our goal is to provide every vein patient an experience that addresses their issues in the most comfortable way possible while ultimately building their confidence and improving their quality of life.